Schumer, White House back repeal of Iraq War authorization - WTMJ

 WASHINGTON (AP) — The White House and Senate Majority Leader Chuck Schumer are endorsing efforts to terminate the 2002 authorization of military force against Iraq, a step that supporters say is necessary to constrain presidential war powers even though it is unlikely to affect U.S. military operations around the world.

-Schumer announced Wednesday he intends to bring repeal legislation to the Senate floor this year.
+Schumer announced Wednesday that he intends to bring repeal legislation to the Senate floor this year.

 “The Iraq War has been over for nearly a decade,” Schumer said.
 “The authorization passed in 2002 is no longer necessary in 2021.”